 Cecil Beaton’s series of photos presenting the work of the American painter was published in Vogue.

-In 1951, the American magazine Vogue published the photos of American photographer Cecil Beaton where the models were portrayed in front of none other than Jackson Pollock‘s artworks.
-The series, titled “The New Soft Look”, puts into scene an art movement that intrigued the entire world at the time, abstract expressionism.
-Following this, many fashion designers inspired themselves from the patterns full of freedom and truth of the famed Pollock.
+In 1951, the American magazine Vogue published photos of American photographer Cecil Beaton.
+The models appear in front of the paintings by artist Jackson Pollock.
+The series entitled “The New Soft Look” stages the artistic movement that intrigued the whole world at the time, abstract expressionism.
+Subsequently, many designers were inspired by the liberated patterns of the famous Pollock.

 ELMGREEN + DRAGSET X PRADA